star-fs/env-two/README.md

 # env-two (silver-rotary)

-experimental dual envelope generator with analog triggers in and analog voltage out.  selectable modes: loop, trigger and gate
+experimental dual envelope generator.

+analog triggers in and analog voltage out.

+selectable modes: loop, trigger and gate.

+minimum duration: 6ms

 Using the MCP4822, PC817 optocouplers, LM358 op amp and some filtering.  duration set by rotary encoders with display value in milliseconds.